avi-moorthy/avi-moorthy.github.io/publications.md

 **Teaching Mental Health: Evaluating India's Happiness Curriculum** (with Kevin Carney)
 *Data Collection Complete*

-**Blowin' in the Wind: The Impact of Extreme Weather on College Major Choice and Green Innovation** (with Chloe Tanaka)
+**Blowin' in the Wind: The Impact of Climate Disasters on College Majors and Innovation** (with Chloe Tanaka)

 # Other Publications/Working Papers
 **The Effect of Education on Later Life Health Revisited** (with Ted Figinski and Alicia Lloro)